[Minor revision–posted 12/20/22 (replaces 10/13/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a voluntary retirement program for tenured faculty members with an option for subsequent part-time teaching.

-REVIEW: This OP will be reviewed in October of even-numbered years by the Senior Vice Provost and the Assistant Vice President for Human Resources with substantive revisions presented to the Chief of Staff for the President and the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in October of even-numbered years by the Vice Provost for Faculty Success and the Associate Vice President for Human Resources with substantive revisions presented to the Chief of Staff for the President and the Provost and Senior Vice President (PSVP).

 2. Persons choosing to participate in this program will relinquish tenure and retire with an agreement for continued part-time teaching, which is based on the following policies negotiated by the faculty member at the department/college level, then forwarded to the PSVP for final approval.